-Signs of fleas in cats include scratching skin irritation, and the presence of dark red or black specks on your cat’s skin, fur, bedding, or furniture.
-These specks are called “flea dirt” and are mostly flea feces (or digested blood).
+Signs of fleas in cats include scratching, skin irritation, and the presence of dark red or black specks on your cat’s skin, fur, bedding, or furniture.
+These specks are called “flea dirt, ” mostly flea faeces (or digested blood).
 To confirm, place some dirt on a damp paper towel.
 If the paper towel turns red, it is flea dirt.

 - Watch for any signs of movement in their fur.
 If you spot tiny bugs bouncing off their coat, it’s time to fight fleas.

-- Comb your cat with a fine-toothed flea comb from head to tail several times a day.
-This will remove the adult fleas and their eggs to give them some comforts.
+- Comb your cat with a fine-toothed flea comb from head to tail several times daily.
+This will remove the adult fleas and their eggs to comfort them.

-- Dip the comb in a mixture of warm to hot water and liquid dish detergent to clean.
+- Dip the comb in a warm-to-hot water mixture and liquid dish detergent to clean.